 The club season runs from August to May.
 We offer a full and varied programme of weekly meetings structured around talks, competitions and members evenings.
 We also encourage members to develop their photography skills, through the Special Interest Groups held monthly.
 These offer sessions on Portrait, Digital Techniques, practical workshops and opportunities to gain feedback on your photography and advice on working towards a distinction as well as critique on good club photography.
 These meetings are informal, informative and fun.
 The Members' website provides a Lightbox for Members to share images with comments, a Forum for wide-ranging discussions and two on-line Members' competitions.
 The season culminates in an Annual Exhibition of Prints and PDI’s, which runs for 1 week at the end of April with awards presented by the Mayor and our sponsors, to whom we are extremely thankful.

-The Cambridge Independent, Campkins Cameras, Domino, John Lewis, Olympus, Richer Sounds, Samsung and Scotsdales.
+The Cambridge Independent, Campkins Cameras, Domino, OM Digital Solutions, Richer Sounds, Samsung and WEX.